jumpinjackie/forge-e33-mod/design/LANDS.md

 As this land enters, you may reveal a Nevron card from your hand.
 If you don't this land enters tapped.
 {T}: Add {U} or {B}.
 {T}: Add {U}{B}.
 Spend this mana only to cast Nevron spells or activate abilities of Nevrons.
 This land doesn't untap during your next untap step.
+---
+The starting point of Expedition 33, the ending point for most of them.
 ```

 [card implementation](../custom/cards/d/dark_shores.txt)